Aarskog–Scott syndrome: Genetics

 Mutations in the FGD1 gene are the only known genetic cause of Aarskog-Scott syndrome.
-The FGD1 gene provides instructions for making a protein that turns on (activates) another protein called Cdc42, which transmits signals that are important for various aspects of development before and after birth.
+The FGD1 gene provides instructions for making a protein that turns on (activates) another protein called CDC42, which transmits signals that are important for various aspects of development before and after birth.

 Mutations in the FGD1 gene lead to the production of an abnormally functioning protein.
-These mutations disrupt Cdc42 signaling, leading to the wide variety of abnormalities that occur in people with Aarskog-Scott syndrome.
+These mutations disrupt CDC42 signaling, leading to the wide variety of abnormalities that occur in people with Aarskog-Scott syndrome.

 Only about 20 percent of people with this disorder have identifiable mutations in the FGD1 gene.
 The cause of Aarskog-Scott syndrome in other affected individuals is unknown.

-Pathophysiology

-The Aarskog–Scott syndrome is due to mutation in the FGD1 gene.
-FGD1 encodes a guanine nucleotide exchange factor (GEF) that specifically activates Cdc42, a member of the Rho (Ras homology) family of the p21 GTPases.
-By activating Cdc42, FGD1 protein stimulates fibroblasts to form filopodia, cytoskeletal elements involved in cellular signaling, adhesion, and migration.
-Through Cdc42, FGD1 protein also activates the c-Jun N-terminal kinase (JNK) signaling cascade, a pathway that regulates cell growth, apoptosis, and cellular differentiation.

-Within the developing mouse skeleton, FGD1 protein is expressed in precartilaginous mesenchymal condensations, the perichondrium and periosteum, proliferating chondrocytes, and osteoblasts.
-These results suggest that FGD1 signaling may play a role in the biology of several different skeletal cell types including mesenchymal prechondrocytes, chondrocytes, and osteoblasts.
-The characterization of the spatiotemporal pattern of FGD1 expression in mouse embryos has provided important clues to the understanding of the pathogenesis of Aarskog–Scott syndrome.

-It appears likely that the primary defect in Aarskog–Scott syndrome is an abnormality of FGD1/Cdc42 signaling resulting in anomalous embryonic development and abnormal endochondral and intramembranous bone formation.
+Mechanism

 Diagnosis

 Genetic testing may be available for mutations in the FGDY1 gene.
 Genetic counseling is indicated for individuals or families who may carry this condition, as there are overlapping features with fetal alcohol syndrome.

 Other examinations or tests can help with diagnosis.
 These can include: